raspberrypilearning/did-you-like-it/en/step_7.md

 The character could react in different ways, instead of smiling.
 For example, you could make a dog that wags their tail if you say something nice about the movie or book!
 --- /task ---

---- task ---
-**Different emotions**: Instead of positive and negative, could you train the character to recognise other types of messages?
---- /task ---

 --- /challenge ---